-- Garden Street south of Macpherson Street up to 1,180 vehicles per hour - Macpherson Street and Ponderosa Parade between Mona Vale Road and Garden Street up to 1,340 vehicles per hour - Warriewood Road west of Pittwater Road up to 1,170 vehicles per hour - Jubilee Avenue up to 670 vehicles per hour - Warriewood Road north of Macpherson Street up to 750 vehicles per hour.
+- Garden Street south of Macpherson Street up to 1,180 vehicles per hour - Macpherson Street and Ponderosa Parade between Mona Vale Road and Garden Street - up to 1,340 vehicles per hour - Warriewood Road west of Pittwater Road up to 1,170 vehicles per hour - Jubilee Avenue up to 670 vehicles per hour - Warriewood Road north of Macpherson Street up to 750 vehicles per hour.

 In relation to this, it is noted that the maximum traffic levels targeted for collector and subarterial roads in residential areas are desirable limits and the specifics of a particular road network may mean that traffic levels may exceed the desirable levels.
+The desirable upper limits are not consistent with the potential development yield for the area.
 In such circumstances, particular care needs to be taken in the design of intersections, in the location of site driveways and in the adequacy of provisions for pedestrians.
+Design aspects such as these would be taken into consideration with the upgrade works already planned for the area.